Risk-based national adaptation plan

 - The project supports the strategic orientation of the NAP as well as the integration of climate adaptation into planning processes in the health, tourism and urban planning sectors and into sub-national development planning in four pilot regions.

-- While the NAP document is largely finalised, the outstanding and necessary public consultations for the NAP cannot currently be carried out due to the current global COVID-19 crisis.
+- While the NAP document is largely finalised, the outstanding and necessary public consultations for the NAP cannot currently be carried out due to the current global health crisis.
 The NAP contains six priority areas of action: Urban planning and development, sustainable water management and disaster risk management and Adaptation in the sectors Agriculture, Health, Tourism and Natural Resource Management.